Your first climb at the Climbing Hangar costs just £6. And pre-registering online will grab you a further 10% off!

 Unless you are booking onto one of our coached classes (such as kids clubs or improvers), there is no need to pre-book for your session.

-If you fancy joining a Taster session on your first visit you can book one of our daily slots or, if you can rustle up more than three or you, arrange a Taster at a time to suit you.
+We always recommend that new climbers book a taster session as their first session.
+These run throughout the week and include half an hour of instructor-lead training followed by as much climbing as you like.
+If you can rustle up more than three or you, arrange a Taster at a time to suit you.
 Take a look at the classes section for more information, or drop us an email.

 What equipment do I need?